MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 ## Reporting and Support

-This issue has been reported to Microsoft.
+This issue has been reported to the Microsoft lab environments team.

 ## Temporary Solution